WebKit/WebKit/Tools/Scripts/webkitpy/benchmark_runner/README.md

 * **remote_archive**: (**OPTIONAL**) URL of the remote (http/https) ZIP file that contains the benchmark.
 * **benchmark_path**: (**OPTIONAL**) path of patch, a relative path to the root of this project ('benchmark_runner' directory)
 * **entry_point**: the relative url you want browser to launch (a relative path to the benchmark directory)
+* **config**: a dictionary that specifies the environment configurations for the test (e.g. orientation while the test is running)
 * **output_file**: specify the output file, this can be overwritten by specifying '--output-file' while invoking run-benchmark script

 ### How to import a benchmark